bluegrapes/DAT8Coursework/homework/02_homework_answers.md

 And this returns 4623 lines
 ```

-> 4. Which burrito is more popular, steak or chicken?
+> 4.Which burrito is more popular, steak or chicken?

 ```
 $ grep 'Chicken Burrito' data/chipotle.tsv | wc -l